evgeniyp92/wailmer/notes/8-Kubernetes.md

 ## K8s in dev and prod

-K8s only makes sense if we have different types of containers that we need to run
+K8s only makes sense if we have different types of containers that we need to run over multiple machines

 - Use minikube in development
-- Use ECS/EKS for Kubernetes, GKE or do it yourself in prod
+- Use ECS/EKS for Kubernetes, Google Kubernetes Engine or do it yourself in prod

-The managed solutions are better for starting out
+The managed solutions are better for starting out, but K8s will give you tighter control of your costs and resources as applications get bigger

 ### What is minikube